FlorianWoelki/uber-movement-speed/README.md

 the necessary services and connections to achieve the desired architecture.
 Besides that, it also builds the `lambda` functions and deploys them to `localstack`.

+You can also run the project with `docker compose up --build` but this will not remove a preexisting `localstack` container and might not work as expected.

 ### Running manually

 A prerequisite to running the project manually is that you **do** have the `localstack`